 To avoid this, have each employee sign and date a copy of the expense policy and document this in their personnel files (electronic or paper is fine).
 The expense policy should also be added to your company’s employee handbook for full visibility.

 However, using personal credit cards may lead to higher costs for the company because of extra administrative work.
-Some companies don’t want the hassle of using employee expense reports, so they provide company-issued employee credit cards to authorized workers or loan the sole company credit card to an authorized employee to make a specific purchase.
+Some companies don’t want the hassle of using employee expense reports, so they provide company-issued credit cards to authorized workers or loan the sole company credit card to an authorized employee to make a specific purchase.

 Expense Reimbursement Alternative: Work-from-home Stipend